 In 2005, the Census Bureau began gathering data in a new way: the American Community Survey.
 This survey is intended to provide the public with a current statistical average of a geographic area over 1-year, 3-year and 5-year time periods (the 3-year ACS ended in 2014 due to budgetary issues).
 The time periods correspond to data precision, availability by geography, and currency:

 And what happened to the Decennial census?
-Its still around, but the number of questions asked (and therefore the amount of data collected) is very limited compared with the ACS.
+Its still done and the data is used primarily for congressional redistricting and basic counts of the population (age, race, sex, etc).
+Only 10 questions are asked so the amount of data collected is very limited compared with the much more expanded ACS.

 If you want to compare one variable across a variety of places, you need to find the survey that includes the smallest size geography you want to compare.
 For example, if you want to compare the poverty rate in Bayview, CA (population under 2,400) and Richmond, CA (population 104,000), you need to use the ACS that is available for both geographies -- the 5 year estimate.

-Very important: DO NOT compare different time periods (such as the 3-year to the 5-year) and DO NOT compare overlapping period (such as the 2005-2007 ACS 3-year estimates to the 2007-2009 ACS 3-year estimate).
+Very important: DO NOT compare different time periods (such as the 1-year to the 5-year) and DO NOT compare overlapping period (such as the 2014-2018 ACS 5-year estimates to the 2017-2021 ACS 5-year estimate).
 Click here for more on comparing data.
 The Census even provides a Statistical Testing Tool to help with making comparisons.